ono-max/vscode-ruby-interpreter-locator/README.md

 # vscode-ruby-interpreter-locator

+This library is designed for VS Code extension developers.
+The VS Code API is used in this library.

 A Node.js library for discovering available Ruby interpreters on your system.
 The following environment managers are supported:

 * [asdf](https://asdf-vm.com/)